Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally closed sets: the marriage case

-\begin{theorem} The table $T'$ output by Algorithm~\ref{alg_internal_closure} is such that $\Ss(T')$ is an internal closure of $\Ss(T^0)$, and it is found in time $O(n^4)$, where $n$ is the number of agents in $T$. \end{theorem} \begin{proof} Let us first observe that the algorithm halts, since at every call to \emph{Dissect$\_$All}, the number of entries of $T'$ does not decrease, and at every repetition of the while, they strictly increase.
-Let therefore $T'$ be any output of the algorithm.
+\begin{theorem} Let $T$ be a marriage instance with $n$ agents.
+In time $O(n^4)$, Algorithm~\ref{alg_internal_closure} outputs $T'\subseteq T$ such that $\Ss(T')$ is an internal closure of $\Ss(\widetilde{T})$. \end{theorem} \begin{proof} Let us first observe that the algorithm is well-defined.
+Indeed, by Lemma~\ref{lem:dissecting-preseeves-stability} and Lemma~\ref{lem:gen_rotation_IS}, \emph{Dissect\_Rotation} is always called on a rotation from $R_X(T')$.
+Moreover, the algorithm halts, since: no entry from $T'$ is ever deleted, each ordered set of edges is added as an element of $Q$ at most once, and when a set of edges is added to $Q$, then the number of entries of $T'$ strictly increases.
+Let therefore $T'$ be an output of the algorithm.
 We prove that $\Ss(T')$ is internally closed.
-As our first step, we show that $T'$ is a stable subtable of $T$ containing $T^0$.
-This is clearly true at the beginning of the algorithm, for $T'=T^0$ and $T^0$ is an internally stable subtable of $T$.
-Each time $T'$ is modified, it is enlarged, hence at the end of the algorithm it contains $T_0$.
-Each time we repeat Step 7 in Algorithm~\ref{alg_internal_closure}, $T'$ is internally stable by Lemma~\ref{lem:gen_rotation_IS}, part c) and its counerpart obtained swapping $X$ and $Y$.
-Because of Lemma~\ref{lem:dissecting-preseeves-stability}, part a) and Theorem~\ref{thm:alg:DR:correct}, every call to \emph{Dissect\_All} keeps $T'$ a stable table.
-We conclude therefore that the output $T'$ is a stable subtable of $T$ containing $T^0$.
+As our first step, we show that $T'$ is a stable subtable of $T$ containing $\widetilde{T}$.
+This is clearly true at the beginning of the algorithm, for $T'=\widetilde{T}$ and $\widetilde{T}$ is a stable subtable of $T$.
+Each time $T'$ is modified, it is enlarged, hence at the end of the algorithm it contains $\widetilde{T}$.
+Each time we repeat Step 7 in Algorithm~\ref{alg_internal_closure}, $T'$ is internally stable by Lemma~\ref{lem:gen_rotation_IS}, and its counterpart obtained swapping $X$ and $Y$.
+Because of Lemma~\ref{lem:dissecting-preseeves-stability} and Theorem~\ref{thm:alg:DR:correct}, every call to \emph{Dissect\_All} keeps $T'$ a stable table.
+We conclude therefore that the output $T'$ is a stable subtable of $T$ containing $\widetilde{T}$.

-By Lemma~\ref{lem:dissecting-preseeves-stability}, part 7) $R_X(T')=R_X(T_0)\cup R' \cup R''\setminus R_0 $, where $R_0$ are the rotations that are dissected throughout the algorithm $R'$ is the outcome of their dissections, and $R''$ is the set of rotations corresponding to cycles in $D_Z(M_Z,T')$ found by the algorithm (see Lemma~\ref{lem:gen_rotation_IS}, part b)).
-All rotations from $R_X(T')$ are checked for dissection throughout the algorithm.
+By repeated applications of Lemma~\ref{lem:dissecting-preseeves-stability} and Lemma~\ref{lem:gen_rotation_IS}, $R_X(T')=R_X(\widetilde{T})\cup R' \cup R''\setminus R_0 $, where $R_0$ are the rotations that are dissected throughout the algorithm, $R'$ is the outcome of their dissections, and $R''$ is the set of rotations corresponding to cycles in $D_Z(M_Z,T')$ found by the algorithm for $Z \in \{X,Y\}$.
+All rotations from $R_X(T')$ are checked for dissecting throughout the algorithm.
 Moreover, by definition, for stable tables $T'\subseteq T''\subseteq T$, and a rotation in $R_X(T')\cap R_X(T'')$, if there is no dissection set for $(T,T',\rho)$, then there is no dissection set for $(T,T'',\rho)$ either.
 Hence, we can use the generalized rotations characterization from Theorem~\ref{thm:internally_closed_characterization} and conclude that the output $T'$ is internally closed.